awpala/my-omscs-notes/cse-6220/06-comparison-based-sorting.md

 <img src="./assets/06-057Q.png" width="650">
 </center>

-Given a bitonic input sequence, recall (cf. Section 10) that a network such as that in the figure shown above wil sort it accordingly.
+Given a bitonic input sequence, recall (cf. Section 10) that a network such as that in the figure shown above will sort it accordingly.

 However, given an ***arbitrary*** input, how is such a bitonic-sequence input generated from it in the first place?